sparthaje/ElectromagneticSuspension/README.md

 - The position of the pod

-The plant was put in the following model, to tune a PID controller:
+The plant was put in the following model, to tune a continous parallel PID controller:
 ![Controller](kinematics_model/system_images/ControlSystem.PNG)

 These were the plant parameters: